ZhangYiJiang/fuck-orbital/readme.md

+               /´¯¯/)
+              /¯   /
+             /    /
+         /´¯/    /´¯¯`·¸
+     /'/   /    /      /¨¯\
+    ('(    ´   ´    ¯~/'  ')
+     \                    /
+      \    \          _ ·´
+       \              (
+        \              \

 # Fuck Orbital

 An officially unofficial CP3108B ("Orbital") project that meets the intermediate level of achievement, completed in one day.

 Goal statement: **Create a website where users can say 'fuck you' to Orbital anonymously.**

+## What is this really?

+It is, in no particular order a/an-

+- app that allows users to post messages anonymously while still maintaining control over them without having to sign up
+- means to vent my frustration at the Orbital module
+- experiment to see how much work I can be done in one day
+- attempt to use a new authentication method that is more frictionless than traditional username + email
+- way to satisfy my inner twelve year-old, who still finds saying the F-word as many times as possible funny (see: `App\Fuck` and  `App\Http\Controllers\FuckController`)
+- demo project for Orbital, since it does satisfy all project (though not module) requirements of an intermediate level Orbital project - that is, it implements CRUD on a novel stack and utilizes authentication, admin panel, emails and an API
+- demonstration of how trivial Orbital projects are, even at the 'intermediate' level of achievement (though this is **not** an attempt at trivializing the module - learning programming is hard, I know, but rather hopefully to inspire actual Orbital projects to be more ambitious)

+## Why?

+Because Fuck Orbital

+## But seriously, why?

+Because I'm probably the only person to have ever failed a module before even taking it.
+After talking to more than two dozen people and not even coming close to finding a partner I realized I ran out of fucks to give.
+This 'project' was started as a way to vent, because the entire experience has been horribly frustrating from start to finish.

+With apologies to Professor Krugman - while the project's goal is farcical, the implementation does attempt to follow industry best practices and uses the same tools professionals do.
+This project, then, is a serious implementation of a ridiculous idea, which is of course the opposite of what is usual in Orbital.

 ## Design Considerations